alfredodiaz53/big-bang/docs/guides/renovate/deployment.md

 The configuration sets up a self-hosted instance of Renovate that connects with a platform.
 In the example we connect to GitLab using the GitLab API v4 at a specified URL.

 ##### Auth
-Recommended to use a repository auth token.
+It is recommended to use a repository-scoped auth token with developer access for least privilege.

 ##### Repositories
 The repositories key in this self-hosted renovate configuration specifies which repositories should be included in the update checks performed by renovate Accepts an array of strings or objects.